Monkey Magic (song): Cover versions

 A cover version of "Monkey Magic" by Orange Range was featured in the Nintendo DS video game, Moero!
 Nekketsu Rhythm Damashii Osu!
 Tatakae!
 Ouendan 2.
-Animetal made their version on Animetal Marathon VII album.
+Animetal made their version on the Animetal Marathon VII album.
 Another cover was featured in Lucky Star.
 Godiego released their own self cover on the single "Monkey Magic 2006".
 Also AAA made one for their cover album "CCC-CHALLENGE COVER COLLECTION-".
 The Japanese-Canadian pop group Monkey Majik (which took their name from the song) released a new cover version in 2007.

+Cobra Starship released a cover version in 2009.
+It was made available on the iTunes Germany version of their album Hot Mess.

-Korean pop singer E-Paksa performed a cover for a compilation of his unique variety of "ponchak" music, which was one featured on the Korean dance simulation game Pump it Up.
+Korean pop singer E-Paksa performed a cover for a compilation of his unique variety of "ponchak" music, which was one featured on the Korean dance simulation game Pump It Up.